 $315,000 Settlement obtained for infant who fell from defective supermarket shopping cart.

-Joseph hired a forensic engineer as our liability expert and together they performed an inspection and testing of the shopping cart in question as well as on-site investigation of the store in question.
-Joseph and our expert were able to prove through forensic evidence that the wheel assembly which malfunctioned had been in a state of disrepair for several months prior to the accident and that the supermarket was negligent in not conducting proper inspections and maintenance of the shopping cart in question.
-Just prior to the start of the trial, Joseph was able to obtain a settlement which will result in a total recovery of approximately $315,000.
+The firm hired a forensic engineer as our liability expert and together they performed an inspection and testing of the shopping cart in question as well as on-site investigation of the store in question.
+The firm and our expert were able to prove through forensic evidence that the wheel assembly which malfunctioned had been in a state of disrepair for several months prior to the accident and that the supermarket was negligent in not conducting proper inspections and maintenance of the shopping cart in question.
+Just prior to the start of the trial, the firm was able to obtain a settlement which will result in a total recovery of approximately $315,000.